BilalR4M/LegendaryStore/README.md

 ?>
 ```
 - Now view the site (http://localhost/LegendayStore/src)
-NOTE - The directory path for accessing the LegendayStore project may vary depending on how you save it in the htdocs folder of your local server environment.
-Ensure that the LegendayStore directory is placed correctly in the htdocs folder.
-For example, if you save it as LegendayStore/src, you should access it via http://localhost/LegendayStore/src.

-To access the admin dashboard navigate to http://localhost/LegendayStore/src/admin/dashboard manually and login with the default admin credentials(name : 'admin', password : '111').
+- To access the admin dashboard navigate to http://localhost/LegendayStore/src/admin/dashboard manually and login with the default admin credentials(name : 'admin', password : '111').